-* Heat things up a bit and break wind by planting near structures.
-Courtyards, buildings, and fences absorb and reflect heat at the same time as protect plants from wind damage.
-If you’re in zone 8 and love zone 9 -11 'Princess Blush' Verbena and 'Princess Dark Lavender' Verbena, plant in full sun alongside your landscape structures and enjoy prolific blooming spring through fall.
+- Heat things up a bit and break wind by planting near structures.
+Courtyards, buildings, and fences absorb and reflect heat at the same time as protecting plants from wind damage.

-* Where there’s a downward slope, there’s a rain puddle.
-Use your accidental pond to your advantage by adding water loving plants.
-Little Black Magic™ Dwarf Elephant Ear loves wet garden soil and will easily tolerate a colder zone when planted in full sun.
+- Where there’s a downward slope, there’s a rain puddle.
+Use your accidental pond to your advantage by adding water-loving plants.